atraxsrc/hyperatrax/README.md

 # hyperatrax
-Ricing on an Arch, btw.
+Ricing on a Arch, btw.

 ## *For Installation, massive thank you [@SolDoesTech](https://github.com/SolDoesTech)*